mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 This helps inform a distinction between FI and SDE, Whereas FI do x, SDE do y? <- too much.. -->

-### Overview / recap of relational agency and repertoires in theory - KEEP SHORT
+### Revisiting understandings of relational agency and repertoires

 This section moves beyond instrumental and transformative agency to a wider more ecological interpretation of agency helpful in deeper analysis of the cultural plane of activity.
 In chapter 6 we examined the complexity of the expanded object in this research, noting the diversity in terms of motivations and mediational strategies using 3GAT terminology [@engestrom_development_1996].
 The following section builds on the foundation of 3GAT in terms of conceptions of interacting activity systems [@engestrom_development_1996] using concepts of repertoires of practice and third spaces.